sokrypton/ColabFold/README.md

 # CAAT

 **CAAT** is an end-to-end pipeline designed to bridge the gap between protein structure prediction and functional biological insight.
-It automates the generation of AlphaFold2 structures and performs deep-dive analysis on the raw attention heads to identify residues of high functional importance.
+It automates the generation of AlphaFold2 structures and performs deep-dive analysis on the raw attention heads to identify residues of high structural importance to the model.

 ## Quick Start with Poetry